-1 Select two of the five components for a reimbursable snack.
+In Select two of the five components for a reimbursable snack.
 Only one of the two components may be a beverage.

-2 Must be unflavored whole milk for children age one.
+Must be unflavored whole milk for children age one.
 Must be unflavored low-fat (1 percent) or unflavored fat-free (skim) milk for children two through five years old.

-3 Alternate protein products must meet the requirements in Appendix A to Part 226 of this chapter.
+Alternate protein products must meet the requirements in Appendix A to Part 226 of this chapter.

-4 Yogurt must contain no more than 23 grams of total sugars per 6 ounces.
+Yogurt must contain no more than 23 grams of total sugars per 6 ounces.

-5 Pasteurized full-strength juice may only be used to meet the vegetable or fruit requirement at one meal, including snack, per day. - day.
+Pasteurized full-strength juice may only be used to meet the vegetable or fruit requirement at one meal, including snack, per - day.

 6 At least one serving per day, across all eating occasions, must be whole grain-rich.
-Grain-based desserts do not count to-A fleast one serving per day, access an eating occasions, flust be whole grain-fluit.
-Chair-based dessens do not coult to-wards meeting the grains requirement.
+Grain-based desserts do not count towards meeting the grains requirement.

-7 Breakfast cereals must contain no more than 6 grams of sugar per dry ounce (no more than 21.2 grams sucrose and other sugars per 100 grams of dry cereal).
+7 Breakfast cereals must contain no more than 6 grams of sugar per dry ounce (no more than 21.2 grams sucrose and other - sugars per 100 grams of dry cereal).